mikeybkats/moviefinder/README.md

 # moviefinder
+### WHAT IS MOVIEFINDER?
+moviefinder is a web app that helps you find the best movie that's playing at the movie theatre.
+Go to the app and it tells you the #1 movie.
+Don't like that?
+Go to the next.
+Repeat.

 ### USER STORIES
 - As a user I want to be able to find the top movies in the theatre.